make-all/tuya-local/custom_components/tuya_local/devices/README.md

 info, or productKey from the local discovery.
 If these are different, it is recommended that listings are created for both.

-In addition to the id, the `manufacturer` and `model` can be listed here.
+In addition to the id, the `manufacturer`, `model` and `model_id` (if the model has both a name and a more code like id) can be listed here.
 In future the intention is to display these in the Device info panel for the device.
 The `name` can also be overridden here with a more specific name to be used in future in place of the generic name at the top of the config.

 ### `entities`